spinel-coop/rv-ruby-dev/README.md

 where `$VERSION` is the new package version.
 </details>

+## Thanks

+Thanks to the [Homebrew](https://brew.sh) team for the [portable-ruby](https://github.com/Homebrew/homebrew-portable-ruby) code we used as a starting point.

 ## License

-Code is under the [BSD 2-Clause "Simplified" License](https://github.com/Homebrew/homebrew-portable-ruby/blob/HEAD/LICENSE.txt).
+Code is under the [BSD 2-Clause "Simplified" License](/LICENSE.txt).